Reference

 e.g., Instructions for Codeberg:

-1. Enter your Webhook URL into the Target URL field.
+- Enter the Webhook URL from below into the Target URL field.

-3. Set the POST content type to application/x-www-form-urlencoded.
+POST. - Set the POST content type to

-7. Enter your Webhook secret into the Authorization header field.
+main(or set to the branch you want to deploy from) - Enter the Webhook secret from below into the Authorization header field.

 Once the webhook has been successfully added, your site should update whenever you git push to main.